 - Develop intellectual confidence, investigation and risk taking

 - Provide students with the opportunity to develop work based, applied learning skills.

 The Creativity and Curiosity Curriculum runs during the 'Core Elective', 100-minute, afternoon lessons.
 These longer sessions allow students to fully immerse themselves in practical subjects.Back to the top

 An Extended Elective Programme takes place after school from 4.00pm to 5.30pm every day and includes a range of activities and clubs linked to the academic core subjects and the five Core Elective areas.

-To view the current Extended Elective timetable, please click here.Back to the top
+To view an Extended Elective timetable, please click here.Back to the top

 A Community which Cares

 The pastoral system at Ada Lovelace CofE High School places students in form groups which is their home community.
 Each tutor group has a form tutor who will stay with them all the way through the school.
 They also have a Head of Year and a Head of Key Stage who guide the year group through the new challenges of each school year and whose job it is to ensure that every student does well.
 Our pastoral teams pride themselves on knowing their students well as individuals and caring for their progress.
 Students are also strongly encouraged to take responsibility for each other.